andreArtelt/GraphPlayground/README.md

 Supported algorithms:

-- Eulerian path by using Hierholzer's algorithm (*Only one path is computed.
+- Eulerian path/cycle by using Hierholzer's algorithm (*Only one path is computed.
 However, there might exist more than one path*)
 - Prim
 - Dijkstra
 - Bellman-Ford